Caramel Cupcake Recipe

-As you can see in the photo below, some of the cupcakes at the back were not perfectly frosted as those are done by my kids.
+As you can see in the photo below, some of the cupcakes at the back were not perfectly frosted, as those were done by my kids.
 So much fun with the kids.
 You must try.

 About these cupcakes

 If you like caramel, then you are going to love these.
 The basic cupcake batter is my brown sugar cupcakes, which use brown sugar.
-The molasses in the brown sugar adds that caramel-like flavor to these cupcakes, which is then enhanced with the caramel sauce in the filling as well as in the buttercream.
+The molasses in the brown sugar adds a caramel-like flavor to these cupcakes, which is further enhanced by the caramel sauce in the filling and in the buttercream.

-In addition, below, I have given you the recipe for making homemade caramel sauce.
+In addition, I have included the recipe for making homemade caramel sauce below.
 And yet, you can also use ready-made caramel sauce.

-For the frosting, I have used my caramel buttercream frosting, which of course, enhances the caramel flavor.
-But, if that is too much caramel for you, then you can use my Caramel Cupcakes with caramel centers, which is frosted with Swiss meringue buttercream instead of this caramel frosting.
+For the frosting, I have used my caramel buttercream frosting, which, of course, enhances the caramel flavor.
+But, if that is too much caramel for you, then you can use my Caramel Cupcakes with caramel centers, which are frosted with Swiss meringue buttercream instead of this caramel frosting.

-Since I made these cupcakes with the kids.
-I do not have a video for this recipe.
-But, I do have a video on how to make my caramel buttercream as well as caramel sauce.
+Since I made these cupcakes with the kids, I do not have a video for this recipe.
+But I do have a video on how to make my caramel buttercream and caramel sauce.
 You can also see the sauce in the recipe card below.

 Baking with kids

 Now, if you plan to make these cupcakes with kids, do not make the caramel sauce from scratch.
 Either make the sauce ahead of time and cool it, or use ready-made caramel sauce.
 Why?
-Because caramel sauce is hot boiling sugar and you want to make that without any kids around.
+Because caramel sauce is hot, boiling sugar, you want to make it without any kids around.

 Ingredients and substitutes

-- Brown sugar - This is what adds that unique flavor to the buttercream as compared to the vanilla cupcakes.
-And, if you can't find brown sugar - use white sugar and a 1 tablespoon of molasses.
+- Brown sugar – This is what adds that unique flavor to the buttercream as compared to the vanilla cupcakes.
+And, if you can’t find brown sugar, use white sugar and 1 tbsp of molasses.

 Caramel sauce

 This is, of course, the key ingredient.
 I always use homemade caramel sauce.
-And yet, I think any store-bought might work just as well as long as it's not too runny.
+And yet, I think any store-bought might work just as well as long as it’s not too runny.
 By the way, it takes five minutes to make a homemade caramel sauce.
 Also, I highly recommend not using freshly made sauce.
-Use one that's cooled completely but not chilled.
-Chilled caramel may not blend well in the butter.
+Use one that’s cooled completely but not chilled.
+Chilled caramel may not blend well with the butter.
 If the caramel you have is stiff, let it sit at room temperature for a few minutes.
-If necessary place in the microwave for 10 seconds only.
+If necessary, microwave for only 10 seconds.

 Bake cupcakes